PavlidisLab/rnaseq-pipeline/Requirements/README.md

   $ ./configure prefix=<Path to Requirements directory>
   $ make
   $ make install
-  $ Requirements/bin/parallel --citation # Gets rid of the warning asking to cite parallel.
+  $ <Path to Requirements directory>/bin/parallel --citation # Gets rid of the warning asking to cite parallel.
   $ # Make sure the full path to the parallel directory is in your PATH
-  $ export PATH=$PATH:PIPELINEDIRECTORY/Requirements/bin/parallel # Or add this to your .bashrc
+  $ export PATH=$PATH:<Path to Requirements directory>/bin/parallel # Or add this to your .bashrc
 ```

 And then you should be able to do `which  parallel` if it's set correctly.
 It's best to add the `export` statement in the .bashrc/.bash_profile of the user(s) running the pipeline to avoid having to reconfigure the path for each bash session.